 There is a public toilet over in the Athletics Oval building, and another one down by the Cenotaph.

 The main circuit is about 2.5kms in length and can be ridden in either direction.
 I personally prefer to ride it in a clockwise direction, but to be honest it's such a short track you may as well ride it both ways and make up your own mind.

-The easiest way to extend this track is to ride up from the Cenotaph via Soldiers Walk, but there is a range of tracks (of various quality and legality) on the domain and so it can be a fun place to explore by just following you front wheel.
+The easiest way to extend this track is to ride up from the Cenotaph via Soldiers Walk, but there is a range of tracks (of various quality and legality) on the domain and so it can be a fun place to explore by just following you front wheel or check out the various options on trailforks.
 I've also mentioned the Joggers Circuit in the options below, because although a very basic ride, it is a nice safe area to take kids.